 Cell and Molecular Biology

 This major is the study of cells and the biological macromolecules—including DNA, RNA, proteins, lipids and carbohydrates—that define the structure and function of cells.
 The cell and molecular biology major provides excellent preparation for careers in medicine (the major automatically satisfies the pre-health course requirements), biomedical and life science research, and biotechnology.
-Options in biochemistry, biotechnology, and microbiology are available.
+A student may get a B.S.degree in Cell and Molecular Biology (general option), or get a B.S. degree in Cell and Molecular Biology specializing in biochemistry, bioinformatics, biotechnology, or microbiology.

 Biochemistry Option.
 Students in the cell and molecular biology major may elect the biochemistry option, which meets the guidelines of the American Society for Biochemistry and Molecular Biology, and provides additional training in advanced areas of biochemistry.